GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

 ## Multi-Screen Window Placement API {: #window-placement }

-For some apps, opening new windows, and putting them in specific places, or specific displays is an important feature.
+For some apps, opening new windows and putting them in specific places or specific displays is an important feature.
 For example, when using Slides to present, I want the slides to appear full screen on the primary display, and my speaker notes to appear on the other display.